ddev/ddev/docs/content/users/usage/architecture.md

 ## Directory Tour

-DDEV stores configuration in two places: a single `.ddev` directory in your home folder, and a `.ddev` directory for each project you set up.
+DDEV stores configuration in two places: a single `.ddev` directory in your home folder (can be [moved](#global-files) to your config folder), and a `.ddev` directory for each project you set up.

 The [global configuration directory](#global-files) is used to keep track of your projects and any of the [global settings](../configuration/config.md) that apply across all projects.
 You’ll probably spend more time working with the [per-project `.ddev` directories](#project-files) for their configuration and overrides.